algolia/algoliasearch-client-javascript/README.md

 Algolia Search API Client for Javascript
 ==================

-This Javascript client let you easily use the Algolia Search API in a browser, it is compatible with most browsers (Internet Explorer >= 8, Firefox >= 3.5, Google Chrome >= 3, Safari >= 4, Opera >= 12, Opera mobile >= 12.
+This Javascript client let you easily use the Algolia Search API in a browser, it is compatible with most browsers (Internet Explorer >= 8, Firefox >= 3.5, Google Chrome >= 3, Safari >= 4, Opera >= 12, Opera mobile >= 12, etc.)

-See this wikipedia page on more details on supported browser (this implementation supports XDomainRequest extension to support IE8 and IE9): http://en.wikipedia.org/wiki/Cross-Origin_Resource_Sharing#Browser_support
+See [this wikipedia page](http://en.wikipedia.org/wiki/Cross-Origin_Resource_Sharing#Browser_support) to have more details on supported browser (this library supports XDomainRequest extension and so supports IE8 and IE9).

 Setup
 -------------